If you are new and are looking for a warm and friendly place of worship, we are here to serve you.

 The quick details:

 We affirm the necessity of the new birth.
-The Apostle Paul wrote, “If anyone is in Christ, the new creation has come” (2Corinthians 5:17, TNIV).
+The Apostle Paul wrote, “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
+(2 Corinthians 5:17).
 New birth in Christ means committing ourselves to him and receiving forgiveness, acceptance, and eternal life.
 It means being alive in Christ, and this life has the qualities of love and righteousness, joy and peace.
-New birth is only the beginning.
-Growing to maturity in Christ is a lifelong process for both individuals and communities of believers, God forms and transforms us-and it is through people transformed by Christ that God transforms the world.
+New birth is only the beginning (John 3:3).
+Growing to maturity in Christ is a lifelong process for both individuals and communities of believers, God forms and transforms us, and it is through people transformed by Christ that God transforms the world.

 We affirm a commitment to the whole mission of the church.
 The early Covenanters were known as “Mission Friends” people of shared faith who came together to carry out God’s mission both far and near.
 The mission for them and for us includes evangelism, Christian formation, and ministries of compassion, mercy, and justice.
 We follow Christ’s two central calls.
 The Great Commission sends us out into all the world to make disciples.
 (Matthew 28:19) The Great Commandment calls us to love the Lord our God and our neighbors as ourselves.
 (Mark 12:30-31)